 This book shows what twelve different insects do to survive winter's chill.

 Animals in Winter Unit Study

-In addition to offering a reading list of animals in winter books that kids will love and learn from, I’ve teamed up with some fellow bloggers to offer you homeschool and in-class animals in winter unit study resources!
+In addition to offering a reading list of animals in winter books that kids will love and learn from, I’ve teamed up with some fellow bloggers to offer you homeschool and classroom unit study resources about animals in winter!
+This unit study contains affiliate links.